Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Experiments with superconducting resonators

 where $\tan \delta_{i}$ is the dielectric loss rate due to TLS in volume $i$ which has participation ratio $p_{i}$ (c.f Eq.~(\ref{eq:participation_ratio_calc})), $\tan \delta_0$ is a residual loss rate due to other mechanisms, $\omega_R$ is the resonator's resonance frequency, and $T$ is the temperature.
 The sum goes over all lossy components that host TLS, effectively extending Eq.~\eqref{eq:partRatioT1} to saturation effects.
 The exponent $\beta$ is of order unity and for coplanar waveguide resonators is numerically estimated from the geometry to take into account the non-uniformity of the electric field distribution.

-The reduction of resonator loss $\propto 1/\sqrt{P_\mathrm{int}}$ in the few photon regime was observed in various experiments, e.g. by~\textcite{Lindstrom:PRB:2009,Pappas:IEEE:2011,Ramanayaka:arxiv:2015}.
+The reduction of resonator loss $\propto 1/\sqrt{P_\mathrm{int}}$ in the few photon regime was observed in various experiments, e.g. by~\textcite{Lindstrom:PRB:2009,Pappas:IEEE:2011,Ramanayaka:arxiv:2015,Goetz:JAP:2016}.
 However, measurements on resonators with low intrinsic loss rates have shown a much weaker power dependence than the prediction of Eq.~(\ref{eq:tls_loss})~\cite{Burnett:SUST:2016,Macha:APL:2010,Sage:JAP:2011}.
 It has been suggested that this effect arises from spectral diffusion of strongly interacting TLS at interfaces and on surface oxides, which causes TLS to drift through the resonator's resonance, effectively suppressing TLS saturation~\cite{Faoro:PRL:2012, Faoro:PRB:2015} and leading to higher loss than predicted by Eq.~\eqref{eq:tls_loss}.
+Another possibility is the presence of two qualitatively different types of TLS ensembles with different critical saturation power $P_{c}$ as suggested by~\onlinecite{Schechter:PRB:2013}, which would lead to a different saturation behaviour, as observed e.g. by~\onlinecite{Kirsh:PRM:2017}.

 \textcite{Sage:JAP:2011} showed that it is possible to actively reduce the loss rate of a resonator by applying a strong microwave pump tone near the resonance frequency in order to saturate TLS.
 This method is also known as \emph{hole burning}, which refers to the saturation-induced transparency enhancement first observed in materials which are doped with optically active bistable impurities such as dye molecules~\cite{Esquinazi:2013}.
 Recently similar experiments have probed the change of decay rate and frequency shift of the resonator when different parts of the TLS ensemble were saturated, and found good agreement with the predictions from the STM for the spectral density of TLS even at very high frequencies~\cite{Capelle:2018}.